Blog

 • What background screening is conducted — state criminal check, federal, sex offender registry?

-• Are caregivers employees who receive agency-supervised training, or do you use a contractor model?
+• Do caregivers receive agency-supervised training, or is a contractor model used?

-• How is the agency responsible if a caregiver does not show up for a scheduled shift?
+• How does the agency handle a caregiver who does not show up for a scheduled shift?

-The employee vs. contractor distinction matters for liability, workers' compensation coverage, and the agency's accountability for caregiver conduct.
-An agency that employs its caregivers — rather than placing independent contractors — carries the workers' compensation and liability insurance that protects your family.
+The employee versus contractor distinction matters for liability, workers' compensation coverage, and agency accountability for caregiver conduct.
+An agency that employs its caregivers carries the workers' compensation and liability insurance that protects your family.
+Agencies using independent contractors shift that risk.

 Home care needs do not follow business hours.
-A post-surgical patient discharged from Texas Health Harris Methodist Hospital Southwest on a Friday afternoon needs a care agency that can mobilize over the weekend.
+A post-surgical patient discharged from Texas Health Harris Methodist Hospital Southwest on a Friday afternoon needs an agency that can mobilize over the weekend.
 Ask:

 • Do you have 24/7 live phone coverage — not voicemail?